 - 1 1/4 cup almond milk or coconut milk

 - In a large bowl, combine the cubed cantaloupe with 1/3 cup of sugar.
 Cover and marinate at least 6 hours in the refrigerator.

 - In a saucepan over medium-low heat, simmer the marinated cantaloupe pieces in the juices of the marinade.
 Cook for 5 minutes, stirring occasionally, then remove and cool.

 - Puree the cantaloupe mixture in a blender or food processor.
 Add the lime juice and process again.
 Cover and chill for an hour.

-- In a large bowl, combine the half and half and coconut milk with the remaining 1/2 cup of sugar.
+- In a large bowl, combine the half and half and almond or coconut milk with the remaining 1/2 cup of sugar.
 Stir in the pureed cantaloupe gently to mix in.

 - Place mixture in the freezer for about 2 hours.
 Transfer to an ice cream maker and proceed with the manufacturer’s instructions for making ice cream.